-As you ponder this week's polarities-rest & growth-consider where you would place yourself.
+As you ponder this week's polarities-lost & found-consider where you would place yourself.
 Do you feel more strongly aligned to one end or the other, or more in the middle?
 Consider how your location on the spectrum reflects where you are in your faith journey.
 Is your current location different from previous seasons of life?
 Is God calling you to move in a particular direction now?
-Take this insert home with you and offer a prayer asking God to grant you what you need as you journey ahead. rest----- growth
+Take this insert home with you and offer a prayer asking God to grant you what you need as you journey ahead. lost----- found WORSHIP NOTES Serving us this morning are: